wishawa/decurse/decurse/README.md

 ## Credits
 [This blog post by *hurryabit*](https://hurryabit.github.io/blog/stack-safety-for-free/) inspired me to make this.
 The main idea is basically the same.
-Mine is more hacky because I want to avoid generators (which require nightly and won't be stabilize anytime soon), so I use async/await instead.
+Mine is more hacky because I want to avoid generators (which require nightly and won't be stabilized anytime soon), so I use async/await instead.